Is There a Herpes Vaccine?

-There are several possible herpes vaccines being researched and developed in the UK that are currently going through clinical trials.
+There are vaccines being researched and developed in the UK that are currently going through clinical trials.

 Can you get vaccinated against herpes?